nasa/openmct/docs/src/guide/index.md

 # Services

-The Open MCT Web platform provides a variety of services which can be retrieved and utilized via dependency injection.
+The Open MCT platform provides a variety of services which can be retrieved and utilized via dependency injection.
 These services fall into two categories:

 * _Composite Services_ are defined by a set of components extensions; plugins may